distracteddev/seam/README.md

 # Usage

-There are two steps to setting up seam:
+There are two steps to setting up Seam:

 1. Configure & Start the Seam server
 2. Configure Your Repos to be Deployed via Seam